PocketGamer.biz is now regularly rounding up the most interesting games that are currently in soft launch.

 Mashing up city-builder, RPG, match-3, and strategy elements sounds like a tall order, but there's a few interesting twists here and there to make it more appetising.

 Players can create their own match-3 puzzles to send to friends and enemies, for example, and asynchronous multiplayer means you can take the games at your own pace.

 You'll still need to contend with players attacking your home base though, so you'll need to shore up your defenses with walls and units.

 Developer: Jam City Where: Argentina, Australia, Singapore Platforms: Android, iOS Live since: 6 September 2017 Updates: (2), last 12 October 2017

 A bit of an odd one this - casual developer Jam City has decided to spread its wings and try a whole new genre with Twist, an interactive fiction portal.

 Players can choose to play through stories from a number of genres, including horror, romance, and comedy, and make their own choices as they play to further the story.

 In Episode fashion, certain choices will be locked behind an IAP, and players can only play a certain number of stories each day.

 But Jam City is also offering a subscription model, allowing players unlimited access to all stories for a set price each week, month, or year.

-King has finally entered the social casino space with its newly soft-launched game Royal House Slots.
+King has finally entered the social casino space with its newly soft-launched game Royal Charm Slots (formerly Royal House Slots).